-\$200mm Risk Fully Retained by Bank Referenced in Reg Cap Transaction Retained Senior risk on \$100mm retained by bank Risk placed with investors First loss risk on \$100mm sometimes retained by bank
+\$200mm Risk Fully Retained by Bank Referenced in Reg Cap Transaction Retained Senior risk on \$100mm retained by bank Risk placed with investors Retained Retained Retained Retained Risk placed with investors First loss risk on \$100mm, sometimes retained by bank

-This strong alignment of interests contrasts with ABS and MBS, where the "originate to distribute" business models of many specialty finance and marketplace lenders are focused primarily on maximizing loan volumes --- and retaining only the minimum permitted risk.
-It also contrasts with CLOs, where the manager is motivated to generate fees and maximize equity returns by levering up the underlying credits.
-Lastly, in synthetic credit trades, the investor assumes risk on credits selected as shorts by a counterparty.
-All of these are qualitatively different than the core lending book of a bank, whose underwriting processes are reviewed by banking regulators tasked with assessing safety and soundness.
+This strong alignment of interests contrasts with ABS and MBS, where the "originate to distribute" business models of many specialty finance and marketplace lenders are focused primarily on maximizing loan volumes --- and retaining only the minimum required risk.
+It also contrasts with CLOs, where the manager is motivated to generate fees and maximize equity returns by "levering up" the underlying credits.
+Lastly, in synthetic credit trades, the investor assumes risk on credits that were selected because they are deemed attractive shorting opportunities by a counterparty.
+All of these are qualitatively different than the core lending book of a bank, whose underwriting processes are also reviewed by banking regulators tasked with assessing safety and soundness.
 History has shown that assets originated as part of a bank's core operations are likely to be higher credit quality, all else equal.
-Moreover, those assets selected as reference assets by Reg Cap issuers are even higher credit quality.
+Moreover, those assets selected as reference assets by Reg Cap issuers are even higher credit quality that the overall core lending book.
 As mentioned above, banks select assets for Reg Cap deals carefully, in an effort to ensure strong performance and maintain continued access to the market.
-Also, investors in Reg Cap deals exercise a further layer of discretion, often insisting on removal of specific credits, tightening of replenishment criteria, and concentration limits.
+Also, the investors in Reg Cap deals exercise a further layer of discretion, often insisting on removal of specific credits, tightening of replenishment criteria, and concentration limits.
 Experienced investors add significant value by applying their knowledge and experience in negotiating such terms to further strengthen the credit profile of a Reg Cap transaction.